Sometimes figuring out how to live with less is the easy part. You can get rid of clutter in many ways including simplicity challenges like …

 - you are tempted with a semi-annual or holiday sale

-- you think spending money will make you feel better
+- you think shopping will make you feel better

 Your why may change over time and it’s ok to have more than one reason.
 To help you brainstorm your why, here are 8 compelling reasons to live with less.